ovh/cds/docs/content/hatchery/openstack.md

 fc300aad48242d19e782a37d361dfa3e55868a629e52d7f6825c7ce65a72bf92
 ```

-Edit the CDS [configuration]({{< relref "hosting.configuration.md">}}) or set the dedicated environment variables.
-To enable the hactchery, just set the API HTTP and GRPC URL, the token freshly generated and the openstack variables.
+Edit the CDS [configuration]({{< relref "hosting/configuration.md">}}) or set the dedicated environment variables.
+To enable the hatchery, just set the API HTTP and GRPC URL, the token freshly generated and the openstack variables.

 Then start hatchery: